 Dog sitting in man's lap in park

-Do you have a dog who likes to sit on your lap?
+Do you have a dog who likes to sit on you?
 If so, you are not alone.
+My dog loves sitting in my lap, especially on chilly mornings.
 A lot of dogs, both large and small love to sit on their owner’s lap.
 Just as you settle into your favorite easy chair for the evening, your furry pal may decide it is time to join you and keep you company.

 A scientific study demonstrated by measuring dogs’ heart rates, that our dogs love to cuddle and lean on us which includes sitting on our laps.
 Dogs do not necessarily like or understand hugs, as that may feel too confining and restrictive.
 But they do love touching, cuddling, connecting and sitting on our lap as one of their preferred ways to be close to us.

-Dog Piles are Natural and Your Lap is Warm and Cozy
+Your Lap is Warm and Dog Piles are Cozy!

 It is natural for dogs who are very social, pack animals, to curl up and lay down together to keep each other warm and safe.
 They are more protected from the elements as well as potential prey animals.
 Dogs’ bodies put out a lot of heat and having “layers” of dogs on top of you can be as good as several thick blankets.
 They keep each other warm as well as you.

-Your Dog Is Trying to Connect and Be Close to You
+Your Dog Is Trying to Connect and Show Affection

 When your dog sits in your lap, he is signaling that he wants to connect.
 What better way than to snuggle up as close as possible to the most important person in his life.
 Be sure to see my post about Why Does Your Dog Like to Sit Close to You? for more about this snuggle behavior.